-Robert L. Stein is Professor of Practice for Pharmacy Law & Ethics at KGI’s School of Pharmacy and Health Sciences.
+Robert L. Stein is Professor of Practice for Pharmacy Law & Ethics at KGI’s School of Pharmacy and Health Sciences in July 2014.
 Dr. Stein received his PharmD from the University of Southern California School of Pharmacy, and his J.D. from Western State University College of Law.
 Previously, he practiced in a variety of clinical, management and consulting roles, most recently in clinical Informatics and Information Technology as applied to healthcare.
 His professional interests focus on developments at the intersections of pharmacy law, ethics, healthcare technology and analytics, and e-discovery of health records.
 Dr. Stein is actively involved in the national dialog (both clinical and legal) over the role of pharmacists in recommending and monitoring use of medical cannabis.

 Dr. Stein is an active member of American Society of Health System Pharmacists (ASHP), California Society of Health System Pharmacists, American Society for Pharmacy Law (ASPL) and the Orange County Bar Association.
 He was a panelist in Western State University College of Law’s symposium on medical marijuana, presenting a health care professional’s view.
 He has participated on numerous committees for ASHP and is a past member of the Health Information Management Systems Society’s national Public Policy Committee.

 “SNOMED-CT and ICD-10: Capturing Codes for Pharmacy’s Success,” American Society of Health System Pharmacists 2016 Summer Meeting, Baltimore, MD, presented 13 June 2016 (Target audience: general pharmacists and pharmacy informatics professionals)